iNethi/master-builder/haproxyssl_inethi_wildcard/README.md

 # iNethi Wildcard haproxy ssl

-This docker builds uses an exisiting certificate setup for *.inethi.net for you to deploy on your local server
+This docker builds uses an exisiting certificate setup for *.inethi.net for you to deploy on your local server.
+Contact the author for certificates before building: inethi4us@gmail.com

 # Usage
 Make sure you do the following before running the docker build